 The Registrar receives applications for admission, evaluates high school transcripts, and informs applicants of their admission status.
 All required admission information should be submitted at least twenty days before the beginning of the semester in which the student intends to enroll.
-An applicant will not be officially admitted until all admission requirements have been met.
+An applicant is not officially admitted until all admission requirements are met.